 The 18th Space Control Squadron (SPCS) at Vandenberg Air Force Base, CA, is located 160 miles northwest of Los Angeles, CA.

 Click here for detailed information about space object reentry.
 Current as of March 30, 2018.

 - Deliver foundational Space Situational Awareness to assure global freedom of action in space

-The squadron is the newest addition to the 21st Space Wing.
-It is tasked with providing 24/7 support to the space sensor network (SSN), maintaining the space catalog and managing United States Strategic Command’s (USSTRATCOM) space situational awareness (SSA) sharing program to United States, foreign government, and commercial entities.
+The squadron is tasked with providing 24/7 support to the space sensor network (SSN), maintaining the space catalog and managing United States Strategic Command’s (USSTRATCOM) space situational awareness (SSA) sharing program to United States, foreign government, and commercial entities.
 The squadron also conducts advanced analysis, sensor optimization, conjunction assessment, human spaceflight support, reentry/break-up assessment, and launch analysis.
 In addition, 18 SPCS also oversees 18 SPCS Detachment 1, located in Dahlgren, VA.

 EQUIPMENT AND FACILITIES

 The squadron is jointly located with the Joint Space Operations Center in Building 8401 at Vandenberg AFB, CA. The squadron operates Space Defense Operations Center (SPADOC) and the Astrodynamic Support Workstation (ASW) to task and receive observation data from the SSN and provide that data to DoD and non-DoD customers.

 Approximately 64 military and 25 civil service people are permanently assigned to 18 SPCS.
 Around thirty military personnel are assigned to the operations flight, which is responsible for SPADOC and ASW operations.
 The remainder of the assigned military and civilian workers provide support and advanced functions in support of 18 SPCS operations.